How to Help All Reptiles

 To help conserve reptile habitats, you can support or volunteer with Amphibian & Reptile Conservation.
 If you find snakes in your garden, they are usually slow worms or grass snakes (often found near ponds, under rocks or in/near compost bins).
 If you suspect an adder passing through, bring pets inside and call them, and they can give advice (local volunteers may come out to identify and advise).

 Born Free, Blue Cross & RSPCA all want stricter laws, to avoid people importing live reptiles.
 And stricter penalties for those who break the laws.
 Find tips on reptile welfare at RSPCA.
 You can find help for welfare or rescue at RSCPA Reptile Rescue, National Centre for Reptile Welfare & Reptilia Reptile Rescue.

 If you find an escaped pet snake (corn snake, python etc), bring all pets indoors (including outdoor pets like rabbits) and call RSPCA (check with neighbours, as most pet snakes don’t travel far).
 ARC Trust has info on what to do.
 It’s best not to capture the snake yourself.
 But in an emergency, experts say to coax it into a badminton net (or use a tennis racket) to ease into a breathable pillowcase.
 Then call the vet, wildlife rescue or RSPCA.

 Reptile Welfare Worldwide

-Charities Born Free, Freedom for Animals and Wild Welfare all want better welfare for reptile houses in zoos.
-The latter’s field director is not impressed with reptile houses that use ‘heated artificially-lit glass jewellery boxes’.
+Born Free, Freedom for Animals and Wild Welfare all want better welfare for reptile houses in zoos.
+The latter’s field director is not impressed with reptile houses with ‘heated artificially-lit glass jewellery boxes’.
 He wants reptiles housed with trees, vegetation, swamps, water and natural sunlight.